lsaffre/north/docs/tutorials/catalog/index.rst

 .. literalinclude:: fixtures/demo.py

-Note how the application developer doesn't know which :attr:`languages <north.Site.languages>` setting at runtime.
+Note how the application developer doesn't know which :attr:`languages
+<ad.Site.languages>` will be set at runtime.

 Of course the fixture above supposes a single person who knows all the languages, but that's just because we are simplifying.
 In reality you can do it as sophisticated as you want, reading the content from different sources.

 Here is how to install this data:

 >>> from django.core.management import call_command
->>> call_command('initdb','demo',interactive=False)
+>>> call_command('initdb', 'demo', interactive=False)
 Creating tables ...
 Creating table catalog_product
 Installing custom SQL ...